 Remove Infested Wood Sources

 Although termites usually prefer dead trees, there are certain species that take up residence in live ones.
 Watch your trees for signs of termite action such as seeing small holes drilled into the bark.
-If you suspect termites, then arrange for a professional termite inspection to determine if these trees need to be removed.
+If you suspect termites, then arrange for a professional inspection and a termite extermination to determine if these trees need to be removed.